 Energy Intensive Industries’ statement on GHG abatement measures

-The energy intensive industries remain committed to develop and implement GHG abatement measures that contribute to the achievement of a climate-neutral EU economy.
+The energy-intensive industries remain committed to developing and implementing GHG abatement measures that contribute to the achievement of a climate-neutral EU economy.
 In doing so, they want to ensure full coherency with any other policy measures that address other environmental issues, in particular the Industrial Emissions Directive1 that is the backbone of the environmental legislation applicable to large industrial installations (i.e. the integrated approach based on the BAT concept).
-In the spirit of better regulation principles and considering that ETS regulates the GHG emissions, the energy intensive industries reject the option to regulate GHG emissions under an IED permitting regime (without prejudice to the article 9.12).
+In the spirit of better regulation principles and considering that ETS regulates the GHG emissions, the energy-intensive industries reject the option to regulate GHG emissions under an IED permitting regime (without prejudice to the article 9.12).

 The purpose of this note is to restate the meaning of the Master Plan3 recommendation as well as to confirm our position regarding the way both directives should cohabit in the future, further to some misinterpretations of the Industry position.

 The chapter II Developing climate-neutral solutions and financing their uptake of the master plan includes the following recommendation (see page 34):